 }

-export function InteractiveControls() {
+export function OptimizationControls() {

-const { sdk, isReady } = useOptimizationContext()
+const { consent: setConsent, identify, reset } = useOptimizationActions()

 useEffect(() => {

-if (typeof value === 'boolean') setAppConsentCookie(value)
+if (typeof consent === 'boolean') setAppConsentCookie(consent)

 return (